horizontalsystems/Unstoppable-Wallet-Website/src/faq/android/en/how-do-i-update-unstoppable.md

 # How do I update Unstoppable?

-To update your Unstoppable wallet mobile app, all you need to do is go to your device's App store or Google Play store.
+To update your Unstoppable wallet mobile app, all you need to do is go to your device's Google Play store.

 - [Android](https://support.google.com/googleplay/answer/113412) instructions.